Trailer bike: Configurations

-Attachments
+Attachment methods

 A trailer bike is attached to a bicycle at either the seatpost or on a special rear rack by a linkage that allows for pivoting.
 Alternatively, the hitch mechanism may rotate using the seatpost as the pivot.
 The attachment may include a quick-release option.

-Variations
+Conversion sets

 The Trail-Gator tow bar and FollowMe Tandem coupling are two products that convert an existing, complete kid's bike into a trailer bike.